Mydecine Innovations Group Provides Corporate Update

 About Mydecine Innovations Group Inc.

-Mydecine Innovations Group™ (NEO: MYCO) (OTC: MYCOF) (FSE: 0NFA) is a biotechnology company developing the next generation of innovative medications and therapies to address mental health disorders such as nicotine addiction and post-traumatic stress disorder (PTSD).
+Mydecine Innovations Group™ MYCO MYCOF 0NFA is a biotechnology company developing the next generation of innovative medications and therapies to address mental health disorders such as nicotine addiction and post-traumatic stress disorder (PTSD).
 The core strategy blends advanced technology with an elaborate infrastructure for drug discovery and development.
 Mydecine's dedicated multinational team constantly develops new paths for breakthrough treatment solutions in areas with considerable unmet needs.
 By collaborating with some of the world's leading specialists, the Company aspires to responsibly speed up the development of breakthrough medications to provide patients with safer and more effective treatment solutions.
 At the same time, Mydecine's approach focuses on the next generation of psychedelic medicine by creating innovative compounds with unmatched therapeutic potential through its clinical trial efforts with world-class scientific and regulatory expertise.
 Founded in 2020, Mydecine is based in Colorado, USA, with extended offices in Alberta, Canada, and Leiden, Netherlands.

 Learn more at: https://www.mydecine.com.